-Powerlink has recently published a ‘Project Assessment Draft Report’ (PADR) to maintain reliability of supply at Kamerunga Substation.
+Powerlink has recently published a 'Project Assessment Conclusions Report' to maintain reliability of supply at Kamerunga Substation.

 Located approximately 10 kilometres north-west of Cairns, Kamerunga Substation, established in 1976, is a major injection point into the Ergon Energy distribution network.